Princeyyyy/art-wallpaper/README.md

 ## 🛠️ Technical Details

 - Windows 10/11 compatible
-- Automatic updates at your chosen time
+- Automatic updates at your chosen time (for real this time)
 - Hourly checks for missed updates
 - Smart caching system
 - Efficient resource usage
 - Proper Windows integration
 - Detailed logging system
+- Settings backup system (because we care about your preferences)

 ## 🐛 Known Issues

-- 🍎 Mac support still in development
+- 🍎 Mac support still in development (Rome wasn't built in a day)
-- 🌐 Large images may take longer to download
+- 🌐 Large images may take longer to download (blame the internet)

 ## 📜 License